The Ten Lost Tribes of Israel

 fullness of the nations descended from Ephraim.
 In other words, the salvation of the Gentiles is the prophesied return of the Ten Tribes.

 Elsewhere, both Peter and Paul quote Hosea’s prophecy in which the northern kingdom of Israel (the Ten Tribes) is renounced by God and cut off from being his people.
-But in the same prophecy, a future restoration is promised:
+But in that same prophecy, a future restoration is promised:

 In the place that it is said to them, (Hos.
-1:10, also 2:23; Rom.
+1:10, also Hos.
+2:23; Rom.
 9:24-25; 1 Peter 2:10).
 Both apostles apply this prophecy, originally given to the Ten Tribes, to Gentile Christians.
 They understood that Gentile Christians, by accepting Israel’s Messiah and joining themselves to Israel’s God, fulfill the prophecies that Messiah would gather in the dispersed remnant of Israel (the Ten Tribes).